spolsley/webforum_to_nodebb/README.md

 ## Overview

+> **These scripts are very messy, well the below the quality I try to maintain when releasing source files.**  They've been thrown together for my particular problem, and I thought others might find something useful.
+Beyond that, it doesn't seem worth the effort to clean and potentially re-write large portions.

 ### Background

 I recently had the problem of wanting to preserve an old internet message board on an aging web server, but I didn't want a static archive.
 My goal was to migrate the forum to a new system, maintaining all existing data but supporting new posts and modern search features — a "living archive".